Brushless Power Tools: Are They Worth the Extra Money?

 Tools with brushed motors deliver consistent power and last a long time.
 They are time-tested, reliable, and less expensive.
 However, the friction created by the brushes can rob your tool of some of its power, and it will also create heat that will put additional wear on the engine and could cause it to burn out faster.

 - Related Read: Tool Buying Guides For Handymen & DIY Enthusiasts

 In short, our verdict is yes.
 For many people, the 30% price increase is a big hurdle, especially since many of these tools cost a lot to purchase in the first place.
-However, once you get past the price, we feel it is worth it.
+However, we feel it is worth it once you get past the price.
 Most tools last considerably longer per charge, allowing you to get more work completed, and it gives the user a noticeable bump in power.

-Cordless tools are the biggest user of brushless motors because you can get more work done per charge.
+Cordless tools are the biggest users of brushless motors because you can get more work done per charge.
 Any tools that use an electric motor to do the work are good candidates, including the drill, impact driver, handsaw, lawnmower, leaf blower, vacuum, snowblower, grinder, and many more.

-Featured Image: bluebudgie, Pixabay
+Featured Image Credit: bluebudgie, Pixabay